 This medical student surgery interest group is focused on providing intentional support for students underrepresented in surgery and creating a culture of collaboration, inclusivity, and empowerment.
 Faculty members and residents have the opportunity to teach technical skills, mentor medical students through research projects, serve on a panel for the Diversity in Surgery series.
 Contact the SCRUBS leadership team at firstname.lastname@example.org for more information.

 The Doctors of Tomorrow program is a partnership between Detroit’s Cass Technical High School, the University of Michigan Medical School, and the Department of Surgery in which high school students from underrepresented communities in medicine work with faculty members, medical students and residents to prepare for a career in healthcare.
 Opportunities include serving as physician mentor, leading educational session, serve on a panel for medical student Q&A, and creating video content.
 Contact the Doctors of Tomorrow leadership team at email@example.com for more information.

-The MWSC is a group in the Department of Surgery that aims to find tools to support the success of women in surgery through research and outreach, including an annual conference that brings together surgical faculty members and residents from across the country.
-Opportunities include helping to organize events bringing together the women in surgery community.
+The MWSC is a group in the Department of Surgery that aims to find tools to support the success of women and underrepresented minorities through research and outreach, including an annual conference that brings together surgical faculty members and residents from across the country.
+Opportunities include attending events such as the annual conference and webinars.
 Contact the MWSC leadership team at MichiganWomensSurgical-Collaborative@med.umich.edu for more information.